Primacy of European Union law: Germany

+In its Solange I decision (1970), Germany's Federal Constitutional Court articulated constitutional limits on Germany's integration into the European Union.
+The Court expressed concern that Europe lacked either a “democratically legitimate parliament directly elected by general suffrage” or a “codified catalogue of fundamental rights.”
+Consequently, it argued that independent review was necessary to ensure that the unamendable protections of German Basic Law are upheld.

-In Solange II, the German Constitutional Court held that so long as (solange) EU law had a level of protection of fundamental rights that is substantially in concurrence with the protections afforded by the German constitution, it would no longer review specific EU acts in light of that constitution.
+In response, the European Parliament, Council, and Commission issued a joint declaration emphasizing the “prime importance” of fundamental rights, as derived from both member states’ constitutions and the European Convention on Human Rights in 1977.
+Noting this development in Solange II, (1986) the German Constitutional Court held that so long as (solange) EU law had a level of protection of fundamental rights that is substantially in concurrence with the protections afforded by the German constitution, it would no longer review specific EU acts in light of that constitution.

+The Solange cases engendered a “cooperative relationship” between the Federal Constitutional Court and the ECJ.
+This amicable rivalry greatly influenced the latter court's jurisprudence, and has been recently reanimated in light of financial disputes in Gauweiler and Others v Deutscher Bundestag (2015).

 Ireland

 The Third Amendment of the Constitution of Ireland explicitly provided for the supremacy of EU law in Ireland by providing that no other provision of the Irish constitution could invalidate laws enacted if they were necessitated by membership of the European Communities.
 In Crotty v.
 An Taoiseach, the Irish Supreme Court held that the ratification of the Single European Act by Ireland was not necessitated by membership of the European Communities and so could be subject to review by the courts.

 Italy

 In Frontini v.
-Ministero delle Finanze, the plaintiff sought to have a national law disregarded without having to wait for the Italian Constitutional Court do so.
+Ministero delle Finanze (1974), the plaintiff sought to have a national law disregarded without having to wait for the Italian Constitutional Court do so.
 The ECJ ruled that every State's supreme court must apply Union law in its entirety.